DHTMLX/docs-suite/docs/themes/themes.md

 - [light high contrast theme](themes/contrast_light_theme.md) ("contrast-light")
 - [dark high contrast theme](themes/contrast_dark_theme.md) ("contrast-dark")

 The Suite themes are developed in accordance with international standards.
 The high contrast themes will be helpful for users who have vision impairment.
+For more detail, read the [Accessibility support](common_features/accessibility_support.md) article.

 You can try all themes in the example below: